drubb/lxw/README.md

 local development environments.
 There are caveats for sure:

 * The ecosystem is much smaller, e.g. there's a lack of orchestration tools
 * The technology is still young, and might be a moving target.

 ### Why LXW ?
 LXW is a simple wrapper for LXD's command line interface, lxc.
-It's no replacement, but a small addition to make some things simpler, e.g. mounting host folders inside containers, and sharing file access rights.
+It's no replacement, but a small addition to make some things easier, e.g. mounting host folders inside containers, and sharing file access rights.
 In fact, it just uses plain lxc commands and some shell script magic to achieve this goal.

 ### Basic concept